crs4/life_monitor/getting_started.md

 # Getting Started

-Follow this guide if you want to use Life Monitor to monitor your workflows.
+Follow this guide if you want to use LifeMonitor to monitor your workflows.

-At the moment, the Life Monitor can be used through its [REST API](lm_api_specs) or a [command line client](restish-cli).
+At the moment, LifeMonitor can be used through its [REST API](lm_api_specs) or a [command line client](restish-cli).

-To interact with the API, the first thing to do is to authenticate with the Life Monitor.
+To interact with the API, the first thing to do is to authenticate with LifeMonitor.

 ## Create an account and authenticate

-Point your browser to the Life Monitor API endpoint <https://api.lifemonitor.eu/>.
+Point your browser to the LifeMonitor API endpoint <https://api.lifemonitor.eu/>.

-:bulb: If you just want to play around or get familiar with the API, use the dev instance of Life Monitor (replace <https://api.lifemonitor.eu> with
+:bulb: If you just want to play around or get familiar with the API, use the dev instance of LifeMonitor (replace <https://api.lifemonitor.eu> with
 <https://api.dev.lifemonitor.eu> throughout these instructions and examples).

 :warning: Please note that the dev instance is meant for testing / development and it